os-cau/cau-repl/docs/repl.md

 > level of a job while it is running.
 If you also pass the `autotune` parameter,
 > the value of `concurrency` will be used as the initial concurrency level to start the tuning-process from.
 >
-> `boolean errorpause = false` - If set, the job will be paused on the first error (i.e. when your closure throws an
+> `Boolean errorpause = false` - If set, the job will be paused on the first error (i.e. when your closure throws an
 > exception).
 If there are other parallel workers, the work items they are currently processing will not be aborted and
 > your job will be fully paused after they too have finished their current work items.
 >
-> `List<Serializable> inputs = null` - The work items that will be sequentially - in the order you specified them -
+> `Collection<Serializable> inputs` - The work items that will be sequentially - in the order you specified them -
 > passed as the first parameter to subsequent executions of your closure.
 The entire list will be kept in memory, so
 > only use small objects here.
 To process larger objects, pass their ids or addresses instead and fetch them yourself
 > from your closure.
 If you omit this parameter, your closure will simply be called once without input arguments.